s-nlp/s3/README.md

 ### Keywords: LLM, Multimodality, VQA, AQA

 ## Inference
 First, download the LoRA adapter, tokenizer, imagebind, and projector weights from [s-nlp/s3](https://huggingface.co/s-nlp/s3).
+You should also pre-download [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) as it's a base model of S³.
 Then pass them to the generation function (see `example.ipynb` for details)